saulocantanhede/tfgreek2/docs/textformats.md

 fullness | full |	complete text with text-critical markers fullness | plain | complete text without text-critical markers

-Not all combinations are covered.
-The dataset includes the following defined text-formatting options:
+Not all possible combinations are defined or relevant.
+The following text-formatting options are defined:

 Format | Usage | Template
 --- | --- | ---